GSA/ficam-management/README.md

-This work is in early Alpha stage and is led by the GSA FICAM Program in coordination with the ICAM Subcommittee of the Federal CIO Council.
+This work is led by the GSA FICAM teams in coordination with the ICAM Subcommittee of the Federal CISO Council.

 # FICAM Guides
 This repository is for the collaborative development of the Federal Identity, Credential, and Access Management **Program Management Playbook**.
 The content is supporting the creation and future versions of program management guidance, previously found in the <a href="https://www.idmanagement.gov/wp-content/uploads/sites/1171/uploads/FICAM_Roadmap_and_Implem_Guid.pdf" target="_blank"> FICAM Roadmap and Implementation Guidance v2.0, Section 6 </a>.